pitampoudel/komposeauth/README.md

 ## Overview

-- Server: Spring Boot Application
+- Server: Spring Boot Authorization Application
-- Shared KMP SDK: Shared DTOs and utilities used by client and server
+- Shared KMP SDK: Shared DTOs and utilities to be used by client and server
 - Client CMP SDK: Ktor, ViewModels, platform utilities, and reusable UI components

 ## Features